skywind3000/asynctasks.vim/README.md

 $(VIM_INIHOME)     # Where the ini file locates.
 ```

 They will be expanded and replaced in the `command` and `cwd` fields.
 System environment variables with same names are also initialized as the same value.
-If one of your task has a very complex shell command, you can put the command in a shell script and execute it in the task:
+If one of your task has many complex shell commands, you can put the commands in a shell script and execute it in the task:

 ```ini
 [project-build]